amandachen1024/Menagerie-Melee/README.md

 ### Note

-This is still a work in progress and will coontinue to be updated to improve the appearance of the GUI, add various features to the game, and add new fighters/characters.
+This is still a work in progress and will continue to be updated to improve the appearance of the GUI, add various features to the game, and add new fighters/characters.